Jun2711/carbon_emission/README.md

 ORDER BY
     year ASC;
 ```
+Conclusion: The carbon footprint (PCF) trend showed an increase from 503,857 in 2013 to 10,840,415 in 2015, followed by a year-over-year decrease, eventually stabilizing at 340,271 in 2017.

 ## Question 7: Which industry groups has demonstrated the most notable decrease in carbon footprints (PCFs) over time?
 | industry_group                                                         | emissions_2013 | emissions_2014 | emissions_2015 | emissions_2016 | emissions_2017 | decrease_in_emissions |
 | ---------------------------------------------------------------------: | -------------: | -------------: | -------------: | -------------: | -------------: | --------------------: |